cannandev/plain-ole-jekyll-blog/topics.md

 * 5 ways to have an accessibile meeting
 * When to choose Drupal as your CMS
 * Content managers are users too!
+  * Conduct user research with your users
+  * Understand their workflow
+  * Use labels they're familiar with
+  * Plan CMS development as a product, not an afterthought
 * Introducting the _Lead the Way_ series for product managers
 * Show, don't tell...sometimes
 * Should you move to Federalist?